-A. As at December 31, 2022 and 2021, without taking into account any collateral held or other credit enhancements, the maximum exposure to credit risk in respect of the amount that best represents the financial assets at amortized cost held by the Company was \$12.

-B. The Company has no financial assets at amortized cost pledged to others.
+- A. As at December 31, 2024 and 2023, without taking into account any collateral held or other credit enhancements, the maximum exposure to credit risk in respect of the amount that best represents the financial assets at amortized cost held by the Company were both \$12. - B. The Company has no financial assets at amortized cost pledged to others. - C. Information on financial assets at amortized cost relating to credit risk is provided in Note 12(2).

-- C. Information on financial assets at amortized cost relating to credit risk is provided in Note 12(2). - D. The special-purpose demand deposits refer to the Company's certain self-owned capital deposited into the trust account which is restricted only for the purpose of equity investments.
+D. The special-purpose demand deposits refer to the Company's certain self-owned capital deposited into the trust account which is restricted only for the purpose of equity investments.